jpniederer/Dev-eryday/_drafts/2018-8-17-SignalR-React-Chat.markdown

   *[The Little ASP.NET Core Book][lc]* - A great introduction to ASP.NET Core by Nate Barbettini.
 The book walks readers through building out a Todo app using ASP.NET Core.

 ### What's Next
 I don't think I'll be spending much more time with this chat app, but there are a number of features that could be added to make it a far better application.
 I may add a few of them for the exercise of adding them or for the chance to write a tutorial for this site.
 Sometimes it just fun to add features to a little side project.
+Here are some things I thought up that would make nice additions to the app.

+**Flag Rooms with Unread Messages** - It'd be nice to know when new messages have been posted to a room while you're on the site.

+**Show SignalR Connection Status** - Currently, if the SignalR connection drops the user will only know by checking the browser's JavaScript console.
+It's not fun to be expecting new messages and nothing happens because the connection has been lost.

+**Automatically Attepmt to Connect When SignalR Connection is Lost** - When a connection is lost, the app should attempt to reconnect the user to the SignalR hub.
+This should happen every minute or so after the connection is lost.

+**Private Chat Rooms Reachable by Private URL** - I would use React Router to develop this.
+The room would only be visible to people with the URL.
+It would be really cool if the room self-destructed once all participants have left.
+The room and all messages sent would be wiped from the record.

+**Multimedia Message Support** - Popular social media and chap apps embed multimedia messages.
+The chat would be a lot nice if it did something like that.

+**Stream Old Messages as Needed on Loading a Room** - Right now, when users load a room the front end will load all messages for that room.
+If the site were to get popular, this would be impossible.
+Loading 30 or so at a time based on current scroll position may be a better way.

+**Live Counts of Users by Room** - From a usability standpoint it would be nice to see if there are other users online and what rooms they're in.
+It's easy to being talking to a void with the current setup.

+**User Accounts** - The app doesn't have accounts currently.
+If there were user accounts, users would have to enter a name each time and message statistics could be kept.

+**Site Admin** - Some messages and rooms might need to be deleted some day.
+Admin functionality would provide the ability to keep the site operating well.

+**Testing** - I added a .NET project for testing and setup everything I'd need to test the React app.
+The thing I didn't do was actually write robust unit tests.
+This would probably be the best thing that could be added to the project.
+From there, tests could be written for each additional feature.

 What are some features you'd add app?
 Feel free to fork the [repo][gh] and post your code online if you do.
 Note that the ChatApp is in the [ChatApp Folder][caf] within the NETCorePlayground repo.
 I won't hesitate to merge the code into the main branch if it fits in with the application.